South Sudan troops withdraw from oil area after clashes

 When asked whether he thought the fighting was over he said: "I am not sure."

-(Additional reporting by Hereward Holland; Writing by Alexander Dziadosz; Editing by Andrew Heavens and)
+(Additional reporting by Hereward Holland; Writing by Alexander Dziadosz; Editing by Andrew Heavens)

 BEIRUT Dozens of fighters have been killed in two days of fighting between rival jihadist factions in northwestern Syria, the Syrian Observatory for Human Rights reported on Tuesday.